Edward, Edward

 Summary of Edward, Edward

-- “Edward, Edward” As a Representative of Mother-Son Relationship: Although the ballad has been interpreted from several perspectives, the major story lies in its mother-son dialogue.
+- “Edward, Edward” As a Representative of Mother-Son Relationship: The ballad has been interpreted from several perspectives, the major story is based on the mother-son dialogue.
 The son has come home with his sword soaked in blood at which the mother inquires him about the reason.
 He first states that he has killed a hawk and when his mother does not believe, he states that he has killed their steed.
 She does not believe in that story either.
 The mother strongly admonishes him to speak the truth at which he states that he has killed his father.
-His mother becomes aghast at this patricide and asks him what would become of their halls, towers, and other property and what he would leave for his family.
-The son replies that the world is too much before him and that his family members would go and beg in the world but the mother curses him to go to hell for this crime.
+His mother is shocked at this patricide and asks him what would become of their halls, towers, and other property and what he would leave for his family.
+The son replies that the world is too much before him and that his family members would go and beg in the world.
+The ballad ends as the mother curses him to go to hell for this crime.

 literary devices are tools used to better poetic writing.
-The analysis of these devices in the ballad as given below shows this fact.
+The analysis of these devices in the ballad are given below.

 - Anaphora: It is a device in which some words or phrases are repeated in successive clauses or verses such as “Why does your sword…”, “O, I have killed…” and “Your steed was old…”

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Why does your sword so drip with blood?”, /a/ in “O I have killed my hawk so good” and the sound of /e/ in “O, I have killed my red-roan steed.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ and /i/ in “Why does your sword so drip with blood?”, the sound of /e/ in “The world is large, let them beg throw life”.

 - Apostrophe: The apostrophe is a device that shows the poet calling some dead or living person or thing or object or an idea such as “O, I have killed my hawk so good” or “My dear son I tell thee, O.”

-- Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /s/ in “sword so”, /r/ in “red-roan” and /w/ in “what will.”
+- Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as the sound of /s/ in “sword so”, the sound of /r/ in “red-roan” and the sound of /w/ in “what will.”

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /d/ in “Why does your sword so drip with blood”, /d/ and /r/ in “’Your hawk’s blood was never so red,” and the sound of /t/ and /s/ in “’And what will ye do with your towers and your halls.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /d/ in “Why does your sword so drip with blood”, the sound of /d/, /s/, and /r/ in “’Your hawk’s blood was never so red”.

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-The ballad shows the use of imagery such as “’The world is large, let them beg through life”, “’And what will ye do with your towers and your halls” and “I’ll let them stand till they down fall.”
+For example, “’The world is large, let them beg through life”, “’And what will ye do with your towers and your halls” and “I’ll let them stand till they down fall.”

 - Juxtaposition: The ballad shows the juxtaposition of opposite ideas such as “I’ll let them stand till they down fall” which means standing and falling have occurred together.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
-The ballad shows the use of metaphor such as the blood, begging and falling.
+The ballad shows the use of metaphors such as blood, begging, and falling.

 - Personification: The poet has shown the use of air and old walls as if they have life and emotions of their own.
 He has personified them.